-A comprehensive evaluation must be completed at least once every six (6) years, beginning in the 2015-16 school year upon full legal implementation of Washington's teacher evaluation law RCW 28A.405.100.
-RCW 28A.405.100 (12)(a).
+A comprehensive evaluation must be completed at least once every six (6) years.
+RCW 28A.405.100 (12)(b)(i).

 A certificated employee may be transferred from a focused evaluation to a comprehensive performance evaluation at the request of the certificated employee or at the direction of the certificated employees' evaluator RCW 28A.405.100 (12)(c)(iv).
 The final decision to transfer a certificated employee from focused to comprehensive rests on the evaluator, and must be decided between October 15 and December 15.